-- (b) make recommendations to the rule-making committee about the making of rules and approving of forms under this Act. - (4) The advisory committee must consider, and advise the rule-making committee on, proposals for making rules and approving forms under this Act that are referred to it by the rule-making committee. - (5) The advisory committee may conduct its proceedings in the way it decides, whether by holding meetings or in any other way. - (6) The resident judge mentioned in subsection (2) (a) is the chairperson of the advisory committee. - (7) However, if the resident judge is not present at a meeting of the advisory committee, the associate judge is to chair the meeting if present at the meeting. - (8) Also, if the resident judge and the associate judge are not present at a meeting of the advisory committee, the member present chosen by the committee is to chair the meeting.
+- (3) The functions of the advisory committee are to- - (a) initiate, consider, develop, and advise the rule-making committee on, proposals for making rules and approving forms under this Act: and - (b) make recommendations to the rule-making committee about the making of rules and approving of forms under this Act. - (4) The advisory committee must consider, and advise the rule-making committee on, proposals for making rules and approving forms under this Act that are referred to it by the rule-making committee. - (5) The advisory committee may conduct its proceedings in the way it decides, whether by holding meetings or in any other way. - (6) If the chairperson of the advisory committee is not present at a meeting of the committee- - (a) if the resident judge mentioned in subsection (2) (b) is present-that resident judge is to chair the meeting; or - (b) in any other case-the member present chosen by the committee is to chair the meeting.